-The handler is responsible for cleaning and removing or arranging for the removal of the animal's waste.
-Feces must be disposed of properly.
-This includes University common areas and exterior property such as sidewalks and etc.
+Waste Disposal Grooming/Upkeep.
+The student is responsible for cleaning and removing or arranging for the immediate removal of the animal's waste.
+Feces must be disposed of properly and not allowed to be disposed indoors.
+This includes University common areas and exterior property such as sidewalks etc. At no time are students allowed to maintain grooming (cutting animal hair) or upkeep (bathing) within the residence hall or anywhere on the university property.